fugue-ai/rhema/docs/nx-rust-setup.md

 Nx automatically handles dependencies between projects.
 For example:
 - Building `rhema` will first build all its dependencies (`rhema-core`, `rhema-git`, etc.)
-- Testing `rhema-cli` will ensure all dependencies are built first
+- Testing `rhema` will ensure all dependencies are built first

 ## Caching